 Once I decided everything was lined up properly it was time to cut the slots for the biscuits to hold everything together.
 I could have probably used just wood glue and nothing else but the biscuits will provide a very secure bond between the panels.
 Here's a shot of the side panel without the slot:

 Next you can see a shot of the biscuit joiner lined up with the mitered edge.
 All I had to do was set the fence to 45 degrees to cut all of the biscuit slots.
-I am not familiar with this tool at all but it was really easy to do.

 The next shot shows the slot: